Bernas Coni Warren Home Page Investments

 The value of a Stocks & Shares ISA is linked to the value of its underlying assets.
 It goes up and down.
 Especially over the short term, fluctuations in value are to be expected.

 Share-based investments have in the past generally out-performed deposit accounts over the medium-long term.
-However, they do not provide the same capital security as deposit ('cash-based') accounts.
+However, they don't provide the same capital stability / security as cash-based accounts.

 Encashment of an ISA